Italy to host Syrian weapons transfer despite local opposition

-ROME (Reuters) - Italy will honor a pledge to host the transfer of Syria’s chemical weapons arsenal despite growing domestic opposition and this week will name the commercial port where the handover will take place, a government source said on Sunday.
+ROME, Jan 12 (Reuters) - Italy will honour a pledge to host the transfer of Syria’s chemical weapons arsenal despite growing domestic opposition and this week will name the commercial port where the handover will take place, a government source said on Sunday.

 The transfer of chemicals aboard a Danish vessel to a specially adapted U.S. ship, where they will be destroyed at sea, is part of an international accord engineered by Russia in the wake of a poison gas attack on the outskirts of Damascus that killed hundreds, including children, last August.